Skip to main content

 To deploy an update to an ECS Service, see the ecs-service module.
 To deploy an update to the EC2 Instances in your ECS cluster, such as a new AMI, read on.

 Terraform and AWS do not provide a way to automatically roll out a change to the Instances in an ECS Cluster.
 Due to Terraform limitations (see here for a discussion), there is currently no way to implement this purely in Terraform code.
-Therefore, we've created a script called roll-out-ecs-cluster-update.py that can do a zero-downtime roll out for you.
+Therefore, we've created scripts called roll-out-ecs-cluster-update.py and asg-instance-refresh.py that can do a zero-downtime roll out for you.

 How to use the roll-out-ecs-cluster-update.py script